The Conway-Miyamoto correspondences for the Fischer 3-transposition groups: Introduction

-Conway \cite{C} reconstructed a slightly modified version of the original Griess algebra \cite{GrO} of dimension $1+196883$ and described a 2A-involution of the Monster in terms of the adjoint action of an idempotent called the transposition axis.
-Namely, given a 2A-involution $t$ of the Monster $\M$, the $C_\M(t)$-invariants of the Griess algebra forms a two dimensional subalgebra spanned by two mutually orthogonal idempotents and the involution $t$ can be reconstructed by the eigenspace decomposition of the shorter $C_\M(t)$-invariant idempotent.
-The Conway's modified Griess algebra is naturally realized as the weight two subspace of the moonshine VOA $V^\natural$ \cite{FLM}.
-Miyamoto \cite{M1} showed that the Conway's axis corresponds to a $c=1/2$ Virasoro vector, called an \emph{Ising vector}, of $V^\natural$ and he defined to each Ising vector an involution of $V^\natural$ based on the fusion rules of the Virasoro VOA, which may be viewed as a converse of the Conway's axis in a sense, and it turns out that there exists a one-to-one correspondence between the 2A-elements of the Monster and the Ising vectors of the moonshine VOA (cf.~\cite{C,M1,Ma1,Ho}).
+The most prominent example of Conway-Miyamoto correspondences is given by the 2A-involutions of the Monster and the Ising vectors of the moonshine VOA.
+Conway \cite{C} constructed a slightly modified version of the original Griess algebra \cite{GrO} of dimension $1+196883$ and described a 2A-involution of the Monster in terms of the adjoint action of an idempotent called the transposition axis.
+Miyamoto \cite{M1} showed that Conway's axis corresponds to a $c=1/2$ Virasoro vector, called an \emph{Ising vector}, of $V^\natural$ and he associated each Ising vector with an involution of $V^\natural$ based on the fusion rules of the Virasoro VOA, which may be viewed as a converse of Conway's axis; it turns out that there exists a one-to-one correspondence between the 2A-elements of the Monster and the Ising vectors of the moonshine VOA (cf.~\cite{C,M1,Ma1,Ho}).
+In \cite{HLY1,HLY2}, some similar correspondences between the 2A-elements of the Baby Monster and $c=7/10$ Virasoro vectors of $\sigma$-type of the Baby Monster VOA and that between the 2C-elements of the largest Fischer 3-transposition group and the $c=6/7$ Virasoro vectors of $\sigma$-type of the Fischer VOA were established.
+Both Baby Monster VOA and Fischer VOA are commutant subalgebras of the moonshine VOA and these correspondences are derived from the Monster.
+Once a correspondence has been established, we can internally describe the corresponding automorphism group based on the VOA structure and study the group as an intrinsic symmetry of the corresponding VOA.